d3x0r/STFRPhysics/FirstPrincipals.md

 There are 3 degress of freedom in 2 units of turn and distance.
 There's an additional axis which enables freedom in these 2 units.
 They are not entirely independant vector spaces, through physics thare ways to trasfer part of a coodinte of turn into distance, and vice versa, the current and projected orientation may also modify how a rotation vector is represented in linear space.

-by my count, that makes us have a 3D world of, time, momentum, angular momentum.
+By my count, that makes us have a 3D world of, time, momentum, angular momentum.

+### Physical dimension vectors

 These vectors may be treated like, position, velocity and acceleration.
 Position is a specific point at time, velocity is the change in position in time (the freedom to move), acceleration is a change in velocity in time.
 They can be paramterized as: